salcedoe/MtMdocs/docs/volumeProcessing/volumeSegmentation.md

 ### Region Properties

-Finally, we can calculate the properties of the segmented bubbles using the function `regionprops3`
+We can calculate the properties of the segmented bubbles using the function `regionprops3`

 ```matlab linenums="1" title="Calculate properties"
 rp = regionprops3(waterMask)